 Objectives of Integrity Management

-- To perform integrity assessments of pipelines in locations where a pipeline failure could have significant adverse consequences (referred to as High Consequence Areas or HCAs).
+- To perform integrity assessments of pipelines in locations where a pipeline leak or failure could have significant adverse consequences (referred to as High Consequence Areas or HCAs).

 - To improve operator management, analytical, and operational processes to manage pipeline integrity.

 - To increase government’s role in the oversight of operator integrity management programs and activities.